-If choosing one person to serve as your successor trustee is not desirable for your Orange County estate plan, you can consider appointing co-trustees during the creation of your plan.
-There are both advantages and disadvantages to utilizing co-trustees.
+If choosing one person to serve as your successor trustee is not desirable for your estate plan, you can consider appointing co-trustees during the creation of your plan.
+There are both advantages and disadvantages to utilizing co-trustees when creating an estate plan.
 Your experienced Orange County estate planning lawyer can help you decide whether a co-trustee appointment is the right move for your particular plan.

 The following is a general overview of how co-trustees work with living trusts in California:

 - Co-trustees may have equal powers, or their powers may be divided in accordance with the trust instrument.

 - Co-trustees can be required to obtain the consent of the other trustees before taking certain actions, or you can authorize one co-trustee to act alone.

 - Co-trustees are responsible for disclosing trust information to the beneficiaries.
 They do not need the permission of the other trustees to do so.

 - All of the co-trustees will have certain fiduciary duties.